onemarcfifty/cheat-sheets/networking/ipv6.md

 | FC00::/7  | Unique-local (LAN)                             |
 | FE80::/10 | Link-Local Unicast (same switch)               |

 Always use the smallest possible scope for communication
+A host can have **multiple** addresses in different scopes

 ### Subnetting ###